KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ![](southwest-headquarters-tour-2026/hangar-internal.jpg)

 ![](southwest-headquarters-tour-2026/strong-pipe.jpg)
-Jim shared some of his encyclopedic knowledge of plane engineering.
+Jim shared some of his encyclopedic knowledge of plane engineering and their millions of components.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>